Moving to Brazil: Complete Step-by-Step Guide for 2026

 Rio de Janeiro

-Foreigners visiting Brazil almost always have Rio de Janeiro on their list, as it stands as both a quintessential representation of Brazil and one of the world’s most famous cities.
-Rio de Janeiro presents awe-inspiring and dramatic views from every vantage point, coupled with famous and stunning beaches such as Copacabana and Ipanema.
+Foreigners visiting Brazil almost always have Rio de Janeiro on their list, as it stands as both a quintessential representation of Brazil and one of the world’s most famous cities, with popular landmarks like the iconic Christ the Redeemer (a 38-meter Art Deco statue), massive Carnival celebrations, and iconic beaches like Copacabana and Ipanema.

 São Paulo

-São Paulo’s robust and booming economy, driven by finance, technology, and commerce industries, attracts professionals, entrepreneurs and skilled workers from around the globe, contributing to one of the largest expat communities in Brazil and throughout South America.
-Moreover, São Paulo neighborhoods like Vila Madalena and Liberdade showcase the city’s eclectic and dynamic atmosphere.
+São Paulo’s robust and booming economy attracts professionals, entrepreneurs, and skilled workers from around the globe, contributing to one of the largest expat communities in Brazil and throughout South America.
+It is home to São Paulo/Guarulhos International Airport (GRU), the largest airport in Brazil and Latin America, and one of the 50 busiest airports in the world by passenger traffic.

 Florianopolis

-In addition to its low crime rate, the city is much more affordable than São Paulo and Rio de Janeiro.
+In addition to its low crime rate, the cost of living is 10.5% lower than in São Paulo.
 This affordability extends to various aspects of daily life, including housing, dining, and entertainment.
+The city is also home to top universities like Universidade Federal de Santa Catarina (UFSC) and Universidade do Estado de Santa Catarina (UDESC).
 Florianopolis is a popular expat destination for those seeking a high quality of life without the higher cost and congestion associated with some of Brazil’s larger metropolises.

 Porto Alegre

-Porto Alegre proves to be an excellent destination for expats seeking investment and job opportunities in technology, industry, and agriculture.
+This city is also home to prestigious universities like Universidade Federal do Rio Grande do Sul (UFRGS) and Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS).
+Porto Alegre is an excellent destination for expats seeking investment and job opportunities in technology, industry, and agriculture.

 Belo Horizonte